grantwinney/generate-links-for-headers/README.md

 **2021**
 - 1.3.4 - Remove use of InnerHTML.
 Replace deprecated command used to copy to clipboard with standard api call.
 Replace svg icon with a standard unicode character.

+**2022**
+- 1.3.7 - Adjustments for sites that didn't play well with this addon.